 In 1989 the pair teamed up with Junichi Masuda, who was hired as a game music composer and launched Game Freak as their own video game company.
 The team went to work quickly and launched their first video game called Mendel Palace for the NES in the same year.

 It was also at this time that Satoshi first came across the Game Boy and its link cable functionality.
-People could connect two Game Boys together with the cable and play the same game together.
+People could connect two Game Boys with the cable and play the same game together.
 In his interview with TIME, Satoshi said:

 “I saw Game Boy when it was first released.
-The idea for Pokemon clicked in my mind […] The communication aspect of Game Boy […] That cable really got me interested.
+The idea for Pokémon clicked in my mind […] The communication aspect of Game Boy […] That cable really got me interested.
 I thought of actual living organisms moving back and forth across the cable.”

-This is when everything clicked together for Satoshi, the bugs, Ultraman, the Game Boy cable, and the idea for Pokemon was formed.
+This is when everything clicked together for Satoshi, the bugs, Ultraman, the Game Boy cable, and the idea for Pokémon was formed.

 The Pitch